RedLanternTech/CISSPNotes/Domain1Notes.md

 - Procedure:  Step by step on how to do something
 - Baseline:  Minimum security required for a system or process
 - Guidelines:  Recommendations or suggestions.
 This is the only one that is optional.

+Risk = Threats * Vulnerability or Risk = probability * impact

+Qualifying Risk
+1. Gather Asset Information, including logical assets, digital assets, and reputation
+2. Identify the Vulnerabilities
+3. Perform a Threat Assessment
+4. Probability Quantification or how often does the threat happen
+5. Probability Qualification.
+This is not a solid number
+6. Financial Impact Evaluation
+7. Determine the proper counter measures or accept the risk

+# Risk Management Principles

+**Risk Cannot Be Eliminated**

+- Mitigation of the risk
+- Acceptance of the risk
+- Transfer the risk - think insurance
+- Avoid the risk

+Asset Valuation
+- Asset Management System
+- Delphi Method - expert opinion and survey
+- Insurance valuation
+- Accounting System

+Tangible and Untangle Assets go into Asset Valuation (AV) Exposure Factor (EF) - a percentage of the amount of loss if a specific threat or vulnerability is exploited.

+Risk = Threat * Vulnerability

+Asset Value (AV)

+Exposure Factor (EF)

+Single-loss Expectancy (SLE)

+Annual Rate of occurance (ARO)

+Annualized Loss Expectancy (ALE)

+Total Cost of Ownership (TCO)

+See Page 25 and 26 of 11th hour cissp on how to run the formula and a good example.
+The Questions at the end of chapter 1 are great